isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 <p>Our Primary 3 students embarked on their VIA project “I am a Good Neighbour”.
 Collaborating with St Luke’s Hospital, our students gained interesting insights into the lives of the elderly.
-This meaningful project was a thoughtful lesson on empathy and in the power of small gestures to mak a big difference.
+This meaningful project was a thoughtful lesson on empathy and in the power of small gestures to make a big difference.
 Our students learnt the true essence of being good neighbours – giving back to the community in their own special ways.
 Together, they created an array of heartwarming videos, games, crafts, ornaments and activities